aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object_code_deployment.md

 ## Function `freeze_code_object`

 Make an existing upgradable package immutable.
-Once this is called, the package cannot be made upgradable again.
-Each <code>code_object</code> should only have one package, as one package is deployed per object in this module.
-Requires the <code>publisher</code> to be the owner of the <code>code_object</code>.
+Once this is called, the package cannot be made upgradable again.<br/> Each <code>code_object</code> should only have one package, as one package is deployed per object in this module.<br/> Requires the <code>publisher</code> to be the owner of the <code>code_object</code>.

 <pre><code>public entry fun freeze_code_object(publisher: &amp;signer, code_object: object::Object&lt;code::PackageRegistry&gt;)<br/></code></pre>